FabianMariusLink/own-challenge-library-28-9-23/src/main/README.md

     - `User` class: Contains user details like name, membership number, and borrowed books.

 2. **Inheritance:**
-    - `AcademicBook` class inherits from `Book`: A specialized book with additional properties like subject or difficulty level.
+    - `SpecialistBook` class inherits from `Book`: A specialized book with additional properties like subject or difficulty level.
     - `Novel` class inherits from `Book`: A specialized book with additional properties like genre or main characters.

 3. **Static Modifiers:**